RobWiederstein/fiscal_notes/README.markdown

 <!-- /TOC -->

+# Fiscal Notes

+Kentucky uses multiple terms in describing the fiscal impact of legislative and agency actions with the most common being "fiscal note" but others used interchangeably as well like "cost analysis", "cost estimate."

 ## Fiscal Note Portal for Washington State

 ## OMB Cost Estimates

-## Fiscal Notes in Kentucky Statute
+## Fiscal Notes in Kentucky Legislature

+### Statutes

 KRS 6.950 defines a "fiscal note" as a realistic statement of the estimated effect on expenditures or revenue of local government in implementing" an Act of the General Assembly.